25 Best Things to Do in Syracuse, NY

 Syracuse may not seem glamorous as New York City, but it still packs a punch for curious visitors.

-The city has theatres, museums, art houses, fairs and music festivals, wildlife parks, nature trails, water sports, wellness centers, wineries, breweries, eateries, and so much more.
+The city has theatres, museums, art houses, fairs and music festivals, wildlife parks, nature trails, water sports, wellness centers, wineries, breweries, eateries, and more.

 Yes, Syracuse offers all these coveted sightseeing attractions at more enticing prices than its famous neighboring cities!